okorach/sonar-tools/doc/what-is-new.md

 - Tool is now multi-threaded, this can dramatically increase speed of export on large platforms with a lot of projects and a lot of issues
 - Tool gracefully fails when a non existing project key is specified

+## sonar-findings-sync
+- Fix regression. tool was broken in v2.3

 # Version 2.3

 ## General changes